cs-fullstack-2019-fall/html-lists-media-cw-marcus110379/README.md

+Score : 3
 # HTML Lists/Media Graded Class Work

 ### Exercise 1:
 Reproduce the list represented in the image file ```img/sample_list.png``` using CSS for any required formatting.

 ### Exercise 2:
+#### Partial : map text should be centered, no borders, lust bullets should be cake image
 Reproduce BDog's Birthday invitation represented in the image ```img/bday_invitation.png```

 * Use appropriate CSS to reproduce the invitation title at the top of the invite